lillianwang112/chinese-learning-app/README.md

 ## ⚡️ Quick Start (TL;DR)
 1. Visit **[https://lillianwang112.github.io/chinese-learning-app/](https://lillianwang112.github.io/chinese-learning-app/)**
 2. Click **"Browse Decks"** and tap "+ Add" on the decks you want — instant, no download needed
+3. Princeton CHI 108 students: tap **"Download Decks + 课文 (Princeton Only)"** on the home screen banner to grab all 23 CHI 108 decks with 课文 reading texts pre-attached, then import via **"Import / Export"**
-3. Start with **Study Mode** for flashcard review
+4. Start with **Study Mode** for flashcard review
-4. Use **Learn Mode** for active quizzing (multiple choice + fill-in-the-blank)
+5. Use **Learn Mode** for active quizzing (multiple choice + fill-in-the-blank)
-5. Use **Writing** to practice drawing characters — with animated stroke order and a tracing overlay
+6. Use **Writing** to practice drawing characters — with animated stroke order and a tracing overlay
-6. Use the **AI Tutor** to chat, simulate practice tests, generate custom decks, or build a study guide
+7. Use the **AI Tutor** to chat, simulate practice tests, generate custom decks, or build a study guide

 ### 📱 Install as an App (PWA)
 This app is a Progressive Web App — install it for a native app feel and offline access.